Skip to content

 sudo systemctl start docker

-Next, you'll need to follow a strict order of makefile rules to be able to publish your latest changes correctly :
+Next, you'll need to follow a strict order of Makefile rules to be able to publish your latest changes correctly :

 make build